During the procedure

 Because you'll be asleep for the procedure, your awareness of your surroundings may be affected afterward.
 You'll need someone to drive you home, and your ability to make decisions may be affected for several hours after your procedure.

-Even if no clots were found in your heart before your procedure, you'll take blood-thinning medications for several weeks after your procedure to prevent new clots from forming.
+Even if no clots were found in your heart before your procedure, you'll usually take blood-thinning medications for several weeks after your procedure to prevent new clots from forming.
+Some people may also be prescribed medications to help prevent future heart rhythm problems.